Retrial Motion Hearings 2014-15

 There was more: "They have checked on him at Walgreens.
 He sleeps in the car.
 They have shaken the car.
 You are gonna read about it in the papers.
 Shot between the eyes at Walgreens."
 This was the informant's message, Foley said.

-A month later, on September 26, 1993, Detective John Mulligan was found slumped in the passenger seat of his SUV outside the Roslindale Walgreens on American Legion Highway, five bullets lodged in his face.
+A month later, on September 26, 1993, Detective John Mulligan was found slumped in the passenger seat of his SUV outside the Roslindale Walgreens on American Legion Highway with five bullets lodged in his face.
 "It was a message," people concurred, and police began scouring Mulligan's personal and professional lives for individuals bent on revenge.

 Yet Officer Foley's tip was greeted with skepticism.
 Led by Sgt.
 Detective Daniel Keeler, investigators questioned first Foley, and then his informant.
 When Armstead, Jr. denied the account, the men grilled Foley again.
 Appearing "emotionally drained," the officer held to his story, but nonetheless Keeler and his fellow investigators branded Foley a liar, stripped him of his gun and badge, and had him shipped off to Pembroke Hospital for psychiatric evaluation and treatment.